corda/corda/docs/source/protocol-state-machines.rst

 - The thing to send.
 It'll be serialised and sent automatically.
 - Finally a type argument, which is the kind of object we're expecting to receive from the other side.

-It returns a simple wrapper class, ``UntrustworthyData<SignedWireTransaction>``, which is just a marker class that reminds us that the data came from a potentially malicious external source and may have been tampered with or be unexpected in other ways.
+It returns a simple wrapper class, ``UntrustworthyData<SignedTransaction>``, which is just a marker class that reminds us that the data came from a potentially malicious external source and may have been tampered with or be unexpected in other ways.
 It doesn't add any functionality, but acts as a reminder to "scrub" the data before use.
 Here, our scrubbing simply involves checking the signatures on it.
 Then we could go ahead and do some more involved checks.